Blind Room Impulse Response Identification via Reverberant Speech Spectrum Reconstruction: Experiments

+As shown in Table~\ref{tab:RIR_estimation}, Rec-RIR achieves the highest accuracy and consistency (evidenced by high Pearson coefficients) in estimating both acoustic parameters and early reflections, significantly outperforming baselines by a clear margin.
+Among the comparison methods, FiNS is designed for fixed-length inputs and is therefore limited in exploiting long observations, while BUDDy and VINP rely on iterative optimization.
+In contrast, the task formulation and architecture of Rec-RIR allow end-to-end estimation of CTF filters from inputs of arbitrary length, leading to better identification performance.

+Fig.~\ref{fig:RIR} shows an estimated RIR whose RT60 is 1.26~s.
+As observed, Rec-RIR is able to accurately estimate the early reverberation, including the first reflection impulse, making it highly competitive against existing methods.
+The irregular impulses that occur before 2~ms cannot be fully reconstructed.
+This may be because we use the direct-path speech in Eq.~(\ref{eq:lctf}) to get an aligned solution.
+Since direct-path RIR deviates from an ideal Dirac delta and inherently contains part of the frequency response, the estimated RIR may lack the corresponding components.
+However, it is not a major limitation because practical applications typically do not rely on the very early response near the direct-path impulse \cite{wen2008blind,8937087,10096164}.

-Fig.~\ref{fig:embeddings} presents the 2-D projections of the CTF embeddings (before the CTF decoder), where the inputs are derived from the entire test set and the projections are generated using UMAP~\cite{mcinnes2018umap}.
-As observed, the embeddings within the latent space exhibit a clear clustering corresponding to the RIR IDs.
+Fig.~\ref{fig:embeddings} presents the 2-D projections of the CTF embeddings $\mathbf{e}_\mathrm{h}$ on the test set using UMAP~\cite{mcinnes2018umap} toolbox.
+As observed, the embeddings exhibit a clear clustering corresponding to the RIR IDs, indicating that the proposed network effectively extracts spatial information from the observations.